idanhuang/Leetcode/2021 tracker.md

    - [1395]Count Number of Teams, Medium
    - [1268]Search Suggestions System, Medium
    - [1844]Replace All Digits with Characters, Easy
+   - [1848]Minimum Distance to the Target Element, Easy
 * 5/3
    - [1480]Running Sum of 1d Array, Easy
    - [215]Kth Largest Element in an Array, Medium